 Also, be sure to explain in detail the plan that’s in place or plans to implement to close the gap.
 That way, they’ll know the organization is serious about addressing the gender pay gap.

-It’s essential that your organization does not come off as defensive when giving company statistics related to its policies.
-Be transparent with employees if you have skewed data due to reasons beyond your control, like maternity leave versus untaken paternity leave.
+It’s important not to seem defensive when sharing company stats about policies.
+Be honest with employees if data is uneven due to factors like maternity leave compared to unused paternity leave.

 4. Create Multilingual Teams